DEER STAND

 Back to Cover/Index

 Comment: The pattern should print to full scale, however, differences in browsers sometimes effects the scale.
-One option is to click on the pattern and tell the browser to View the bjaypat.gif file.
+One option is to click on the pattern and tell the browser to View the stand.gif file.
 Once it is the only thing showing on your browser, you can print the drawing.
 In trying this with Netscape Navigator, the scale prints correctly for the author.
 Should one desire to change the scale, try pulling the GIF file into a GIF editor, either as a save as drawing or finding it in your browser cache directory and printing.
 The original prints out on an 8 - 1/2 inch X 11 inch piece of paper.
 Once in an editor, it can be scaled to suit your needs.
-If you need software to try this with, click on the Smartdraw Icon below and download a trial version of their software.
-All you need to do is create a new drawing, import the GIF file and scale to suit.

 Additionally, when working in an editor, scale (drag) from a corner so you don't change the aspect ratio.